rossp/django-readonly-site/README.md

    `MIDDLEWARE_CLASSES += ('readonly.middleware.ReadOnlySiteMiddleware',)`

-4. Define the URLs that are not used when your site is in read-only mode
+4. Define the URLs that are stil accessible when your site is in read-only mode

    ```python
    READ_ONLY_EXEMPT_PATHS = ('/', '/login/', '/checkout/')